robertofinnisaro/robertofinnisaro.com/content/3D Printing/Ender 3v2 Configuration/index.md

 the console continuously outputted `"Probe triggered prior to movement"` - to solve this the probe had to made high.

 This was done in the `KlackEnder.cfg`, under the `[probe]` section by changing `pin: PA7` to `pin: ^PA7`

+## Direct Drive

+The current setup uses a direct drive mount from Creality, this enables me to print with various different filament.
+My retraction settings have greatly reduced from 6.5mm, 40mm/s to 2mm, 120mm/s.
+The increase in retraction speed has ensured that there are no blobs forming in the prints.
+WHen retracting, a faster retraction does not allow for the nozzle to ouze filament which is a common problem when trying to get good quality prints.